 - GPU: Intel HD

-It's easy to think of Minecraft as retro in some way, but it's far more innovative than some of the nay-saying haters would have you believe.
-It is not just for kids.
+It's easy to think of Minecraft as retro in some way, but it's actually far more groundbreaking than some of the nay-saying haters would have you believe.
+It is not just for kids, either.
 Try it, you might just like it.

 This world-building classic was never out to wow audiences with its Crysis-style graphics, but its highly scalable visuals let you tweak Minecraft to suit any machine.
-As well being able to fiddle with the draw distance and the few visual effects the game uses, you can change the field of view too.
+As well as being able to experiment with the draw distance and the few visual effects the game uses, you can alter the field of view as well.

-Minecraft is also well-suited to laptop gaming because you don't need to be super accurate with your cursor, which is handy if you're using a trackpad rather than a mouse.
+Minecraft is also best-suited for laptop gaming, as you don't need to be very accurate with your cursor.
+This is handy if you're using a trackpad rather than a mouse.

 - RAM: 1GB